Skip to main content

 About the Language Sciences Laboratory

 Located in the basement of the Joseph Fielding Smith Building (JFSB B163), the Language Sciences Laboratory features dedicated research spaces for various language studies.
-Equipped with fNIRS, an EEG, and two eye-tracking devices, these rooms provide both students and faculty with the tools to investigate the cognitive processes associated with language.
+Equipped with fNIRS, an EEG, sound isolation booths, and two eye-tracking devices, these rooms provide both students and faculty with the tools to investigate the cognitive processes associated with language.

 Beyond research, we offer a main room available for scheduling meetings, presentations, and academic gatherings.
 Whether you're a researcher or faculty seeking a space to engage in meaningful conversations, our main room provides a versatile setting to accommodate diverse needs.